pstevek/api-web-forum/README.md

 ### Instructions
 There's a Makefile with appropriate target scripts for all the operations needed to run this project.
 You can run `make help` at any moment to get insight in what each Make command does and of course inspect each script accordingly.

-1. Clone this repo and make sure you're on the `maaster` branch
+1. Clone this repo and make sure you're on the `master` branch
 2. Run `make start`.
 This will start a Docker network with the necessary component for the app to run
 3. Once the network is up and running, we can migrate our schema and seed some data by running `make seed`
 4. You may follow server logs across the docker network by running `make logs`